dtolabs/yana2/README.md

 ## Concepts

-The basic concept of Yana is a "Node" which represents a host on the network.
+The basic concept of Yana is a "Node" which represents an object in a network.
-Information about a node can be defined using an "Attribute", a simple name/value pair.
-The concept of "Tag" provides a method to match Nodes based on a symbolic name.
+Nodes are defined in terms of a "NodeType" which defines a set of attributes about a node.

 ## Interfaces